MicrosoftDocs/customer-insights/ci-docs/export-power-bi.md

 manager: shellyha
 ---

-# Connector for Power BI (preview)
+# Power BI connector (preview)

-Create visualizations for your data with the Power BI Desktop.
+Create visualizations for your data with the Microsoft Power BI Desktop.
 Generate additional insights and build reports with your unified customer data.

 ## Prerequisites